3neti/questpay-docs/docs/executive-overview.md

 TV networks, streaming platforms, and production companies to bring QuestPay™ to screens.

 ### 2. Technology Partners
-Digital wallets, banks, and payment processors to power the payment infrastructure.
+Digital wallets, banks, and payment processors to power the redemption infrastructure.

 ### 3. Brand Sponsors
 Merchants, corporations, and NGOs to provide challenge locations and prize support.